 OK, I will totally admit that this is not as cheap as the other options on this page, but it is easy and yummy and fun and you can mix-and-match for everyone’s tastes — and as far as take-out goes, it is one of the more economical options out there, because of how much they typically give you and how far you can stretch it.
 And it doesn’t heat up YOUR kitchen!
 Am I right?? :-)

 (Another option along these lines is, of course, bringing home a pizza from your favorite local pizza joint — but I figure that goes without saying, lol!)

 9) Any lunchtime favorites are fair game for dinner during summer, imho.

 Grilled cheese sandwiches, egg salad sandwiches, tuna sandwiches (or tuna melts, yum), a sub bar where you set out all the fixins and they make their own, even good ‘ol PB & J in a pinch — why not??
 All that matters is you giving your family nutritious food to fill their bellies.
 Who cares what the meal category is?
 In summer all rules of this nature are suspended.
 And frankly, in my house, they are pretty much suspended the rest of the year, too!

 10) Need more ideas for easy summer meals?

 I wrote a guest post a couple years ago with some of our other favorite cheap easy summer meals.
 Things like pasta salad variations, a yummy chili-alternative called Cowboy Beans, and others — you can see them all here: Cheap and Easy Meals for Summertime.

 By now you may have figured out that I am the master of NON-cooking, lol.
-Get more of my RIDICULOUSLY easy meal ideas in a free pdf by clicking here: 30+ Ridiculously Easy Dinners for Busy Families on a Budget.
+Get more of my RIDICULOUSLY easy meal ideas in an ebook by clicking here: 30+ Ridiculously Easy Dinners for Busy Families on a Budget.
 Don’t miss out on making dinnertime simpler!